Home / Electrophilic Aromatic Substitution: Introduction

 The Six Key Electrophilic Aromatic Substitution Reactions

-A key reaction of aromatic compounds is electrophilic aromatic substitution, where a C-H bond is broken and a new C-E bond (E being an electrophilic atom such as Cl, Br, N…) is formed.
+- In electrophilic aromatic substitution a C-H bond is broken and a new C-E bond (E being an electrophilic atom such as Cl, Br, N…) is formed.

 When we covered the reactions of alkenes a while back – a lot of reactions! – we saw that the vast majority fell into the class of reactions we call addition reactions.
 That’s where we break a (relatively weak) C-C (pi) bond and form two new single bonds to carbon.
 Chlorination of alkenes with Cl2 is a classic example: